Jill Biden is rooting for the Phillies in the World Series. She's part of a long history of first ladies who loved America's national pastime.

 Bess Truman

-Another big baseball fan in the White House was President Harry Truman's wife Bess.
-Although Bess Truman had a reputation for being prim, she was an athlete as a young woman.
+President Harry Truman's wife, Bess Truman, was also a big baseball devotee.
+She had a reputation for being prim, but had been an athlete as a young woman.
 She even played baseball with her brothers growing up, which was "kind of unusual in that time period," Shogan said.

 Harry and Bess Truman would attend Washington Senators games together, but he frequently was busy and couldn't go, so Bess Truman would sometimes bring their daughter, Margaret, with her.